Tony-inc/Quizlet-Model/README.md

 # Quizlet-Model
 This is a replication of a popular language learning app (Quizlet) written in Python.

-Technologies: Python, Tkinter, Math
+Technologies: Python, Tkinter, Pandas

-Principles: OPP, DRY, KISS
+Principles: DRY, KISS